 Plastic #3: PVC (Polyvinyl Chloride)

 This versatile plastic is used across a range of industries, including building, transportation, electronics, and health care.
 It’s super durable and can last a long time, so it makes up about 20% of all plastic manufacturing around the globe.
 At home, you’d likely find it in things like furniture, shoe soles, credit cards, and backpacks.
 It’s challenging to recycle PVC, because it contains toxic additives that can release hydrochloric acid, which can damage recycling equipment and harm workers.
+Knowing what types of plastic are recyclable and understanding the process of recycling plastic can help mitigate these issues.
 2

 Plastic #4: LDPE (Low-Density Polyethylene)

 LDPE comes from the same chemical building blocks as HDPE, but it has more loosely packed molecules so it tends to be softer, thinner, and more flexible.
 Most of this plastic is made into a thin film that can be used for plastic bags, such as the ones used to collect produce at the grocery store.
-Though only some facilities accept it, this plastic can be shredded, melted and turned into pellets to manufacture new items—but it’s known to get tangled in recycling machinery in that shredding step, which can significantly slow down the overall process.3
+Though only some facilities accept it, this plastic can be shredded, melted and turned into pellets to manufacture new items—but it’s known to get tangled in recycling machinery in that shredding step, which can significantly slow down the overall process.
+Understanding the mechanical recycling of plastic and how to recycle plastic at home can help reduce these challenges.

 Which plastics are not readily recyclable?